-You can efficiently migrate data from RDS MySQL or on-premises MySQL databases to ApsaraDB for Redis by using the pipeline feature of ApsaraDB for Redis.
-You can also migrate data from RDS databases that use other engines to ApsaraDB for Redis based on the steps described in this topic.
+You can efficiently migrate data from ApsaraDB RDS for MySQL or on-premises MySQL databases to ApsaraDB for Redis by using the pipeline feature of ApsaraDB for Redis.
+You can also migrate data from RDS databases that use other engines to ApsaraDB for Redis by performing the steps described in this topic.

-Similarly, you can migrate data from other relational databases to ApsaraDB for Redis.
-In this migration, you need to extract data from the source database, convert the data format, and then transmit the data to the heterogeneous database.
+You can follow the same procedure to migrate data from other relational databases to ApsaraDB for Redis.
+During the migration process, you must extract data from the source database, convert the data format, and then transmit the data to the heterogeneous database.
 This migration method is also suitable for data migration between other heterogeneous databases.

-- You have created an ApsaraDB for Redis instance as the destination.
+- An ApsaraDB for Redis instance is created as the destination.

-- You have created an ECS instance that runs the Linux system.
+- An ECS instance that runs the Linux system is created.

-- These instances run in the same VPC of the same region.
+- These instances are deployed in the same VPC and region.

-- You have added the internal IP address of the ECS instance to the whitelists of RDS MySQL and ApsaraDB for Redis instances.
+- The private IP address of the ECS instance is added to the IP address whitelists of ApsaraDB RDS for MySQL and ApsaraDB for Redis instances.

-- You have installed MySQL and Redis databases on the ECS instance to extract, convert, and transmit data.
+- MySQL and Redis services are running on the ECS instance to extract, convert, and transmit data.

 Data before migration